sez11a/liferay-docs/userGuide/en/chapters/16-using-the-control-panel.markdown

 ## Monitoring [](id=lp-6-1-ugen12-monitoring-0)

-The next link on the left side of the control panel is for monitoring.
+The next link on the left side of the Control Panel is for monitoring.
 You can use the Monitoring page to view all of the live sessions in the portal.
 For performance reasons, this setting is usually turned off in production.

 ## Plugins Configuration [](id=lp-6-1-ugen12-plugins-configuration-0)

 The Plugins Configuration page contains tabs for three types of plugins: portlets, themes and layouts.
 You can use these tabs to view which roles can add plugins to pages or you can make the plugins active or inactive.

 Note that this is for basic configuration: if you want to view the existing permission configuration for a given portlet and/or modify that configuration for existing roles, this is where you can do that.
-If you need to add permissions to new roles for a given portlet, use the Roles section of the control panel and the *Actions &rarr; Define Permissions* button.
+If you need to add permissions to new roles for a given portlet, use the Roles section of the Control Panel and the *Actions &rarr; Define Permissions* button.
 Next, let's look at how to apply server configurations.

 ## Server Administration [](id=lp-6-1-ugen12-server-administration-0)

-The Server Administration page of the control panel lets you perform various tasks related to the portal server itself, as opposed to the resources in the portal.
+The Server Administration page of the Control Panel lets you perform various tasks related to the portal server itself, as opposed to the resources in the portal.
 Clicking the link makes this clear: you're immediately presented with a graph showing the resources available in the JVM.

 ### Resources [](id=lp-6-1-ugen12-resources-0)